amaurypm/transcode2H265/README.md

 It has some options (type `transcode2H265 -h` to see them), but defaults should work in most cases.
 Maybe you would like to play with the `-l` option, if you are a perfectionist as myself.

+### Options
+`positional arguments:
+  video                 Input video file(s)

+optional arguments:
+  -h, --help            show this help message and exit -p PRESET, --preset PRESET
+                        X265 preset [default: medium].
+  -q CRF, --crf CRF     CRF value [default: 28].
+Determines the output video
+                        quality.
+Smaller values gives better qualities and bigger file sizes, bigger values result in less quality and smaller file sizes.
+Default value results in a nice quality/size ratio.
+CRF values should be in the range of 1 to 50.
+  -r, --replace-original-video-file
+                        If True original video files will be erased after transcoding [default: False].
+WARNING: deleted files
+                        can not be easily recovered!
+  -l AVLANG, --avlang AVLANG
+                        Default audio language for MKV files obtained (used only if the original stream languages fail to be determined) [default: eng].
+  -L SLANG, --slang SLANG
+                        Default subtitle language of soft-subbed subtitles
+                        (only used if original subtitle languages fail to be determined) [default: spa].
+  -x FILENAME_POSTFIX, --filename-postfix FILENAME_POSTFIX
+                        Postfix to be added to newly created H.265 video files [default: _h265].
+  -t THREADS, --threads THREADS
+                        Indicates the number of processor cores the script will use.
+0 indicates to use as many as possible [default: 0].
+  -c, --auto-crop       Autocrop output files [default: False].
+WARNING: Use
+                        with caution as some video files has variable width horizontal (and vertical) black bars, in those cases you will probably lose data.`

 ## Is it just in English?
 In English and Spanish, depending of your locale.
 I just speak this two languages, so, if you like it in other, you can always contribute...